 It should be noted that all account passwords that are stored in the application are one-way hashed and salted.

 Freshworks uses a multi-tenant data model to host all its applications.
 Each application is serviced from an individual virtual private cloud and each customer is uniquely identified by a tenant ID.
 The application is engineered and verified to ensure that it always fetches data only for the logged-in tenant.
 Per this design, no customer has access to another customer’s data.
 Access to the application by the Freshworks development team is also controlled, managed and audited.
 Access to the application and the infrastructure are logged for subsequent audits.

 The in-line email attachment URLs for the product are public by design, to enable us to embed links within the email for end-user ease.
+Also, features like solution articles take up the same behaviour across Freshworks products.
 This can be made private on customer request.